Grass-Fed vs. conventional meat… which is better? Is there really a difference?

 The main grain used to feed cattle is corn.
 Most of the corn in the United States is genetically modified (GMO) and heavily sprayed with pesticides, herbicides, synthetic fertilizers.
 Many of these toxins are considered xenohormones.

 Xenohormones have the ability to mimic our natural hormones.
-Studies have shown that regular exposure and consumption of these harmful toxins can create hormonal imbalance through endocrine disruption and suppressed immune function, which can negatively impact reproductive function.
+Studies have shown that regular exposure and consumption of these harmful toxins can create hormonal imbalance through endocrine disruption and suppresses immune function, which can negatively impact reproductive function.

 Because grass-fed beef has been shown to have a lower fat content, combined with the fact these cows are less likely to be exposed to or eating these toxins, makes grass-fed beef a superior choice.
 If that wasn’t scary enough, conventional cows are often raised in overcrowded and unsanitary living conditions needing to be given antibiotics to stave off the spread of disease.
 Overuse of antibiotics in our food system has been linked to lowered immunity in humans.